NinVoido/spotify-vpn/doc/man-sections/management-options.rst

   ***BEWARE*** of enabling the management interface over TCP.
 In these cases you should *ALWAYS* make use of ``pw-file`` to password protect the management interface.
-Any user who can connect to this TCP ``IP:port`` will be able to manage and control (and interfere with) the OpenVPN process.
+Any user who can connect to this TCP ``IP:port`` will be able to manage and control (and interfere with) the spotify process.
 It is also strongly recommended to set IP to 127.0.0.1 (localhost) to restrict accessibility of the management server to local clients.

-  While the management port is designed for programmatic control of OpenVPN by other applications, it is possible to telnet to the port, using a telnet client in "raw" mode.
+  While the management port is designed for programmatic control of spotify by other applications, it is possible to telnet to the port, using a telnet client in "raw" mode.
 Once connected, type :code:`help` for a list of commands.

-  For detailed documentation on the management interface, see the *management-notes.txt* file in the management folder of the OpenVPN source distribution.
+  For detailed documentation on the management interface, see the *management-notes.txt* file in the management folder of the spotify source distribution.

 --management-client